gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 MOSI    | _Master out, slave in_.
 A.k.a. _main out, subnode in_.
 The master drives the line and provides data to the slaves.
 Only the slave with nCS asserted (low) listens to the data.
 MISO    | _Master in, slave out_.
 A.k.a. _main in, subnode out_.
 The selected slave can drive this line to send data to the master.

-{{% img src="typical-spi-connections.jpg" width="180px" caption="The typical SPI connections that an IC will have." %}}
+{{% img src="spi-basic-master-slave-diagram.png" width="600px" caption="The basic connections needed between an SPI master and a single SPI slave." %}}

 One limitation with SPI is that the master has to **initiate** all communication.
 This can be a problem if the slave has data for the master but the master hasn't or doesn't know when to ask for it.
 If continuous polling is not feasible, designers get around this by also providing a _Data Ready_ line to the master.
 This is separate from the SPI interface, and usually set to trigger an **interrupt** to tell the master to request for the data across the SPI interface.